christiskatsouris/christiskatsouris/README.md

 📫 How to reach me: C.Katsouris@soton.ac.uk

+NEWs: I will be joining the University of Exeter Business School (UEBS) as a Visiting Lecturer in the Department of Economics this September.

 <!--
 **christiskatsouris/christiskatsouris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.